DS202-at-ISU/lab-2-lab02-team8/README.md

 ### Data Exploration

 1. This dataset appears to include property transaction details, specifically focusing on sales of real estate in Ames.
-Here’s a breakdown of the variables, their likely types, and what they might
-    mean:

 Parcel ID: Categorical (likely a string or integer).
 Unique identifier for each property parcel.